-When to Visit White Bear Lake, MN
+When should you plan your trip to White Bear Lake, MN?

 White Bear Lake comes alive in the warmer months, from mid-June to Independence Day.
 These weeks are known as Manitou Days, starting with Marketfest on Thursday nights, and ending with Independence Day food and fireworks at West Park and Memorial Beach.
 In between, you can't miss the Grand Parade through downtown White Bear Lake, culminating with the traditional Beach Dance at Memorial Beach.

 On the weekend following Independence Day, the weekly farmer's market resumes.
 Each Friday morning, more than fifty local vendors bring their jams, jellies, cheeses, produce, and wares in a bountiful spread that is sure to entice.
 The market runs through early October.

 There's also a Marketfest held each Thursday in downtown White Bear Lake, from mid-June to mid-July.
 This family-friendly festival is packed with vendors, food, and music performances on two stages.

 Below is a chart of the current pricing seasonality of hotels and motels in White Bear Lake, MN:

 Below are 3 charts demonstrating mean price trends by star rating class in White Bear Lake, MN.
 You can use these charts to determine the cheapest time period to book a room in White Bear Lake for any future trips.

 What luxury hotel options in White Bear Lake, MN are worth booking?